ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/README.md

   details:  Aimed at solving scrolling circumstances on the mobile side (PC supported already).
 - title: Zero dependence
   details: Based on native JS implementation, it does not depend on any framework.
 Perfect for Vue, React and other MVVM frameworks.
-- title: Plugin support
+- title: Pluggable
-  details: Plugin support
+  details: Plugin support, such as Picker, PullUpLoad, PullDownRefresh, Zoom, Mouse-Wheel, Slide, Movable and so on.
 footer: MIT Licensed | Copyright © 2018-present ustbhuangyi
 ---